 Due to its popularity, it is very easy to pay a visit to the Great Wall of China and find yourself shuffling along with a million other people (no exaggeration here!) trying to snap a great photo.
 While the entire wall stretches along multiple provinces, Beijing is considered as the main gateway to the Great Wall of China.
 Due to this reason, the parts of the wall closest to the city like Badaling is often really crowded as it usually the first stop of most large tour groups.
 To help you make the most out of your visit to the Great Wall of China, here’s a bit more information on which section you should visit, when to go, as well as popular tours around the Great Wall.

 Editor’s Note: Interested in Experiencing the Best of China?
-Inquire Directly with Us At the End of This Article and We Will Connect You With Our Trusted Partner for Exclusive Discounts
+Inquire Directly with Us At the End of This Article (or in the sidebar) and We Will Connect You With Our Trusted Partner for Exclusive Discounts

 Great Wall of China: When to Go